 The awakening stick is the only external stimulus you can access during zazen.
-It helps you “calibrate” your senses and body, which are busy adjusting to the new environment where they have to be independent and self-satisfying, now that they cannot count on external help.
+It helps you “calibrate” your senses and body, which are busy adjusting to the new environment.
+They have to be independent and self-satisfying, since now they cannot count on external help.
 But because your body is resilient and is always capable of developing new capacities, you would need less and less “Katsu!,” as you keep practicing zazen.
-Eventually, you would be able to stay at your optimal condition with no external help.
+Eventually, you would be able to stay in your optimal position with no external help.

 Conceptual state of mind during zazen

-Through the zazen training, you learn how to keep your optimal level of arousal for every part of your body and mind without relying on any external intervention.
+Through the zazen training, you learn how to maintain your optimal level of arousal for every part of your body and mind without relying on any external intervention.

 This state can also be called mindfulness.

-Do you see that mind-FULL-ness is actually achieved by “zero” – the empty state that emerges as we keep subtracting external stimulus?
+Do you see that mind-FULL-ness is actually achieved by “zero” – the empty state that emerges as we keep subtracting external stimuli?
 Fullness can arise from emptiness.
-What I saw in the people who appeared in Patagonia’s movie “Worn Wear,” which we discussed in the Chapter 1-2 of this series, was this kind of mindfulness.
-The people in the movie embraced raw and unaltered nature.
-They waded into often harsh environment, relying only on their body.
-And by doing so, their body and senses have become so self-satisfactory that they no longer need new clothes to feel boundless happiness.
-They were truly free.
+What I saw in the people who appeared in Patagonia’s film “Worn Wear,” which we discussed in the Chapter 1-2 of this series, was this kind of mindfulness.
+The people in the film embraced raw and unaltered nature.
+They waded into often harsh environments, relying only on their body.
+And by doing so, their body and senses have become so self-reliant that they no longer need new clothes to feel boundless happiness.
+They are truly free.

 They share something common with Zen priests, who often practiced zazen in the middle of raw nature.
 As they threw themselves into the heart of nature, they embraced the opportunities to face their own abilities and potential, by rejecting external help.
-And as they put them in harder condition, they found new and larger potential.
+And as they put themselves in tough situations, they discovered new and greater potential.

 Ultimately, Buddhist practitioners attempted to achieve optimal arousal level literally with zero external stimulus.
 And the ultimate state is called Nirvana, in which you are completely free from pains and sufferings.
 You find completely neutral, eternal peace of mind.

-This is the awakening fact that zero can trigger boundless potential inside us.
+This is the awakening fact that zero can trigger the boundless potential inside us.
 On the contrary, zero “zeros” in on unleashing our internal potential, which includes everything in our body, such as senses (vision, smell, hearing, taste and touch), muscles and mind.
-There may still be a lot of abilities inside you that you don’t know yet.
+There may still be many abilities inside you that you don’t know yet.
 Each of them has enormous potential.
-Especially when they work in synergy (e.g. senses working with physical abilities), it elevates our state of mind.
+Especially when they work in synergy (e.g. senses working with physical abilities), they elevate our state of mind.